Skip to content

 UniConverter also handles unusual project files.
 If you exported a project from FilmoraGo and ended up with a .vproj, the same app can convert VPROJ to MP4 without re-importing into the editor.

-Pros: Fastest in our test; batch mode actually saves time; presets remove guesswork.
+Pros: Fastest in the lineup; batch mode actually saves time; presets remove guesswork.
 Cons: Paid (free trial watermarks output); installer adds ~600 MB; some URL types still require a browser cookie export.

 Some links on this page are affiliate links, which means fone.tips may earn a commission at no extra cost to you.